alex20355/startwars_application/README.md

 - from 700 px and more, this rule deserve for computer, desktop and tablette that have more than 10 inch  \n
 - all the file can be copy, paste, launch. you can get the file here: https://github.com/alex20355/startwars_application/ \n

-note:     \n
+note:
-- this application will use this api: https://akabab.github.io/starwars-api/ in the next update     \n
+- this application will use this api: https://akabab.github.io/starwars-api/ in the next update
-- I have also some idea to add a quiz, which got theme starwars about actor, people that appair in side story serie.  \n
+- I have also some idea to add a quiz, which got theme starwars about actor, people that appair in side story serie.

 disclamer:  this application is no mean for commercial use